NLPCode/MCMCXLNet/README.md

 pip install torch==1.4.0
 pip install transformers==3.0.2
 ## Dataset
-All our experiments are conducted on [One-Billion-Word] corpus (http://www.statmt.org/lm-benchmark/).
+All our experiments are conducted on [One-Billion-Word](http://www.statmt.org/lm-benchmark/) corpus.
 We only put several sentences in the data/one-billion-words/train.txt and data/one-billion-words/test.txt.
 If you want to train the model from scratch, you should download the raw data from http://www.statmt.org/lm-benchmark/.

 ## Pretrained model checkpoints
 | Model           |  Download link